Leica M Typ 262 vs Fujifilm X100F

 Sensor comparison: Leica M Typ 262 vs Fujifilm X100F

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Leica M Typ 262 features a full frame sensor and the Fujifilm X100F an APS-C sensor.
 The sensor area in the X100F is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.